 Coronavirus and Fever Policy:

 If you have symptoms of fever, cough, shortness of breath, decreased smell or think you were exposed to the coronavirus, please contact your primary care physician or urgent care center to review your symptoms and travel history.
 Coronavirus spreads through coughing and sneezing.
 Practice mask wearing, social distancing, and hand hygiene to prevent spread by close personal contact.

 If you have fever or any symptoms, please call (704-817-2022) to change your appointment to a Telehealth visit.

 A Telehealth visit provides clinical services such as discussing your symptoms or any other concerns, treatment plan, and refilling any prescriptions from the comfort of your home.
 Coverage and duration for a Telehealth visit is based on your health insurance.
 There is no additional cost for a Telehealth visit in comparison to an in-office visit.

 Please do not come to our office for any symptoms of coronavirus before speaking on the phone with a triage staff member.

 If you are positive for COVID-19 or symptomatic, quarantine for 5 days.
 Have all family members wear mask indoors, continue hand hygiene, and keep distance.
 If worsening respiratory symptoms, chest pain, unable to eat or drink enough, or have severe vomiting, diarrhea or weakness, call the ER to notify them and seek immediate medical attention.

 Patients on allergy shots with fever and/or lower respiratory symptoms (cough, wheeze, shortness of breath) or any concerns of coronavirus should not get an allergy shot.
-We recommend that you are fever and symptoms free for 2 weeks AND have a repeat negative COVID-19 PCR test before resuming your injections.
+We recommend that you are fever and symptom free for 2 weeks.